 Foster Friend Supporters

-Two years later, we went back to Cebu to adopt our children and, again, I was amazed at the difference CHS was making in the lives of kids.
-But it was not until we returned home and enrolled our children into public and Christian schools back in the States that I realized how great an impact the Children of Hope School in Cebu had made on their lives.
+Two years later, we went back to Cebu to adopt our children and, again, I was amazed at the difference CCHS was making in the lives of kids.
+But it was not until we returned home and enrolled our children into public and Christian schools back in the States that I realized how great an impact Cebu Children of Hope School had made on their lives.
 All five of them were able to transition immediately into their respective grade levels.
 We were amazed at how quickly they adapted to their new academic environment.

 My wife Shana and I visited CSC 12 years ago and our lives haven’t been the same.
 We wholeheartedly support everything that is done at CSC.
 We've supported it with our time, talent and treasure (and wish we had more treasure to share with the ministry).
 What wonderful leadership God has put in place at CSC both on the board and the staff.